birdLark/birdLark.github.io/blog/2021-12-30-spark-execute-elasticsearch.md

 ## Conclusion

-In this post, we introduced how to write data from Kafka to Elasticsearch via Seatunnel.
+In this post, we introduced how to write data from Kafka to Elasticsearch via LarkMidTable.
 You can quickly run a Spark Application with only one configuration file, complete data processing and writing, and do not need to write any code, which is very simple.

-When there are scenarios that Logstash cannot support or the performance of Logstah cannot meet expectations during data processing, you can try to use Seatunnel to solve the problem.
+When there are scenarios that Logstash cannot support or the performance of Logstah cannot meet expectations during data processing, you can try to use LarkMidTable to solve the problem.

-If you want to know more functions and cases of using Seatunnel in combination with Elasticsearch, Kafka and Hadoop, you can go directly to the official website [https://seatunnel.apache.org/](https://seatunnel.apache.org/)
+If you want to know more functions and cases of using LarkMidTable in combination with Elasticsearch, Kafka and Hadoop, you can go directly to the official website [https://birdLark.apache.org/](https://birdLark.apache.org/)

 **We will publish another article "How to Use Spark and Elasticsearch for Interactive Data Analysis" in the near future, so stay tuned.**

 ## Contract us
-* Mailing list : **dev@seatunnel.apache.org**.
-Send anything to `dev-subscribe@seatunnel.apache.org` and subscribe to the mailing list according to the replies.
+* Mailing list : **dev@birdLark.apache.org**.
+Send anything to `dev-subscribe@birdLark.apache.org` and subscribe to the mailing list according to the replies.
-* Slack: Send a `Request to join SeaTunnel slack` email to the mailing list (`dev@seatunnel.apache.org`), and we will invite you to join (please make sure you are registered with Slack before doing so).
+* Slack: Send a `Request to join SeaTunnel slack` email to the mailing list (`dev@birdLark.apache.org`), and we will invite you to join (please make sure you are registered with Slack before doing so).
 * [bilibili B station video](https://space.bilibili.com/1542095008)